apache/sling-whiteboard/modeling/docs/explainer.md

   - jcr:createdBy = "admin"
 ```

-The DataModel of the resource will have `prop1`, `prop2`, `jcr:created`, and `jcr:createdBy` properties.
+The DataTypes of the resource will have `prop1`, `prop2`, `jcr:created`, and `jcr:createdBy` properties.
-The resource itself is also allowed to have those properties as defined by the DataModel.
+The resource itself is also allowed to have those properties as defined by the DataTypes.

-### Next Steps for DataModel
+### Next Steps for DataTypes

 * Tutorial on how to create a new property type named `example:json`
-* Java Annotations to Define Models
+* Java Annotations to Define Types
 * Automatic Index Management
-* Automatic DataModel Creation Based on JCR Node Type Definitions
+* Automatic DataTypes Creation Based on JCR Node Type Definitions

-## Other Models
+## Other Types

-Once the concept of modeling is understood, there are many opportunities that can be solved by simply defining models.
+Once the concept of type system is understood, there are many opportunities that can be solved by simply defining types.

-These are other known models that can be defined:
+These are other known types that can be defined:

 1. FormModel
    * Describes the form definition of a resource.